Rotenburg an der Wümme: Swedish period

 After the Thirty Years' War, the rule of the Bishops of Verden ended and Rotenburg became part of the secularised Duchy of Verden under Swedish rule.
 In this period its new rulers built the castle with the remnants of the Schloss into a modern fortress as an outpost to protect the main fortress at Stade.
 This rebuilding work required the western part of the town to be demolished, making it necessary to move the main area of settlement to the east.
 Even the parish church had to be taken down and moved to the site of the present town church.

 In the Swedish-Brandenburg War from 1675 to 1676 the town was captured during a military campaign by an alliance of Denmark and several states of the Holy Roman Empire, and it remained in Allied hands until the end of the war in 1679.

 In the wake of the Treaty of Saint Germain in 1679 Rotenburg was returned to Sweden.

 The fortress remained in operation until roughly 1680.
 After that it was neglected, the building being torn down and only the fortifications being modernised in places.
 After 1843 the last ramparts were levelled.
 In its place today is the terrain of the old local history museum.
 In the period between 1626 and 1835 there were seven town fires, which destroyed a significant part of the town's infrastructure.
 Swedish rule lasted until the town was captured by Denmark in 1712.

+Affiliation with Hanover, Prussia, and the German Empire

+In 1715, Rotenburg, along with the entire Duchy of Verden, was acquired by purchase by the Electorate of Brunswick-Lüneburg.
+During the Napoleonic Wars, the region around Rotenburg formed the Canton of Rotenburg, part of the Arrondissement of Bremen within the Imperial French Department of the Bouches-du-Weser.
+Following the Congress of Vienna in 1814, the former Electorate of Brunswick-Lüneburg was re-established as the Kingdom of Hanover.
+Here, Rotenburg formed the center of the Office of Rotenburg within the Landdrostei of Stade.
+This structure is still recognizable today in the boundaries of various institutions, such as the Stade Chamber of Commerce and Industry (IHK Stade) or the Stade Regional Association (Landschaftsverband Stade).
+Following the annexation of Hanover by Prussia in 1866, Rotenburg lay within the Province of Hanover, which is why the town was given the designation "Rotenburg in Hanover."
+During this period, the railway station on the Bremen–Hamburg railway line was built, opening in 1874.
+In 1880, the Rotenburger Werke der Inneren Mission were founded by Adolf Kottmeier as facilities for people with intellectual disabilities, and they continue to exist today.
+In 1905, the Evangelical Lutheran Bethesda Deaconess Motherhouse, founded by Elise Averdieck, relocated its headquarters from Hamburg to Rotenburg.
+This move was associated with the construction of a hospital (today's Diakonie Hospital) and the assumption of care for the residents of the Rotenburger Werke.
+In 1929, Flecken of Rotenburg was granted city rights.